-The stereo is located under the television.
-An iPod®/MP3 USB input jack is included with the stereo.
+The stereo is located the forward bulkhead.
+An iPod®/MP3 USB input jack is included with the stereo and is installed adjacent to the radio.
+An optional satellite radio system, made up of a receiver and an antenna installed on the hardtop, is available.
+The satellite receiver is located under the midberth settee.
 Refer to the stereo owner's manual for additional operating information.